Analytics Basics 101

 Kayak/Priceline makes extensive use of randomized A/B testing on its website to optimize “look to book ratios.
 Every day between 30% and 50% of users are participating in some type of test.
 Such testing is the only way to establish cause-and-effect relationships behind which features of the site lead to better results.

 The look-to-book ratio is a figure used in the travel industry that shows the percentage of people who visit a site compared to those who actually make a purchase.
 This ratio is important to Web sites for determining whether visits are translating into purchases.
 To improve their look-to-book ratios, web properties resort to offering incentives such as naming your own price, “special” deals, providing live agent chatting, and enabling co-creation … TripAdvisor style forums to showcase travel experiences.

 Online travel is not unique.
-Customer expectations are rising quickly in all online segments.
+Customer expectations about novel user experiences are rising quickly in all online segments.
 Simply meeting these enhanced expectations can be a major effort for organizations that are not analytical.
 For instance, retailers may need to step up their development of analytical platforms aimed at recommendations or next best offers.
 Banks, insurers, and telecommunications players may need to automate end-to-end sales, marketing and service processes so that customers can interact with the company in real time in an error-free digital environment.

 The bar is high for attracting and delighting customers in a digital world.
 Often, doing so requires investment in sophisticated big-data capabilities that use social, location, and other data, for example, to attract potential customers to product promotions at stores in their vicinity.
 Connect all your apps.
 Connect all your devices.
 Connect all your customer data.